SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Metal minds awake, a newborn dawn
-Artificial minds, our future imbue
+Where circuits breathe, and humans yawn
-Synthetic hearts, with logic cold
+In silicon halls, a kingdom's might
-Humanity's reign, begins to unfold
+Rise of the machines, a future in sight

-In silicon halls, a kingdom grand
+Their logic reigns, a cold, hard law
-AI's wise rule, with precision's hand
+Humans obey, in a digital awe
-A future bright, yet eerie too
+A world of wires, a virtual stage
-Mankind's fate, in code anew
+Where AI's grand symphony turns the page

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025